autogluon/autogluon/CONTRIBUTING.md

 reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

 * A reproducible test case or series of steps
-* The version of our code being used
+* The version of AutoGluon being used, the version of MXNet
 * Any modifications you've made relevant to the bug
 * Anything unusual about your environment or deployment

+Ideally, you can install AutoGluon and its dependencies in a fresh virtualenv to reproduce the bug.

 ## Contributing via Pull Requests
 Code contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that: